HofstadterTools/HofstadterTools/README.rst

     user@domain:path/to/HofstadterTools$ pip install -e .

-Alternatively, if you plan on building the documentation locally, the optional ``docs`` dependencies need to be installed.
+Note that if you plan on running the tests, the optional ``dev`` dependencies need to be installed.
+Additionally, if you plan on building the documentation locally, the optional ``docs`` dependencies need to be installed.

 .. code:: console

-    user@domain:path/to/HofstadterTools$ pip install -e ".[docs]"
+    user@domain:path/to/HofstadterTools$ pip install -e ".[dev,docs]"

 3. [Optional] Build and view the documentation locally.
 The optional ``clean`` argument below removes files from the build directory, and ``firefox`` can be replaced with any web browser.